matharden/bank-transfer-forms/README.md

 Mock-up of common UK bank transfer forms as they appear on the respective websites.

+A summary view is available only when JavaScript is available.

 ## Disclaimer

 This software is solely intended to be used as a prototyping and research device.